CpuID/pve2-api-php-client/README.md

 ## Caveats: ##

-This is a work in progress, currently GET's work fine but other methods have some issues that are still being debugged...
+This is a work in progress, currently GET's and POST's are tested, just need to test the others...

 ## Usage: ##